Transfer of Property

 When you purchase real property, you pay because you want to possess the property you are buying.
-While there are several preliminary steps, the most essential step is the transfer of property from the owner or developer to you.
+While there are several preliminary steps such as due diligence, title search, contract review, the most essential step is the transfer of property from the owner or developer to you.
 Often the contract for the purchase of the property will specify how the property is to be transferred.
 The property transfer will generally take place at the land office where the ownership of the property will be registered upon the conclusion of the transaction.

-If you buy property from a developer before development is completed, the transfer of property takes place upon the completion of your property.
-If the property had already been built, the transfer of property takes place once the installment payments have been completed in accordance to the signed contract.
+If you buy a property from a developer before development is completed, the transfer of property takes place upon the completion of your property.
+If the property has already been built, the transfer of property takes place once the installment payments have been completed in accordance with the signed contract.
 The remaining balance of the purchase price is usually paid on the day of transfer at the land office.